MicrosoftDocs/sdk-api/sdk-api-src/content/ddrawint/ns-ddrawint-_dd_surface_global.md

+### -field dwBlockSizeY

+Specifies the location in which the driver returns the height, in scan lines, of the offscreen memory block that Microsoft DirectDraw should allocate.
+The driver should set this value when it returns DDHAL_PLEASEALLOC_BLOCKSIZE in the <b>fpVidMem</b> member.

+### -field lSlicePitch

+Slice pitch for volume textures.

+### -field lpVidMemHeap

+Points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff570171">VIDEOMEMORY</a> structure from which the heap display memory was allocated.

+### -field dwBlockSizeX

+Specifies the location in which the driver returns the size in bytes of the width of the offscreen memory block that DirectDraw should allocate.
+The driver should set this value when it returns DDHAL_PLEASEALLOC_BLOCKSIZE in the <b>fpVidMem</b> member.

+### -field dwUserMemSize

+Specifies the location in which the driver returns the size in bytes of the memory block that DirectDraw should allocate in user-mode system memory.
+The driver should set this value when it returns DDHAL_PLEASEALLOC_USERMEM in the <b>fpVidMem</b> member.

 ### -field fpVidMem

 If the driver allocates the memory block, it should return the offset into display memory in this member.
 If the driver requests DirectDraw to do the memory allocation, it can instead return one of the following values in this member from its <a href="https://msdn.microsoft.com/45c793ed-34e8-4a15-91f4-9a258c1842fd">DdCreateSurface</a> routine: